MateeDevs/devstack-ios-app/README.md

 ## TODO
 - Use `latest` in dSYM sync when [fixed](https://github.com/fastlane/fastlane/issues/17474)
+- Use RxSwift 6 when Moya is ready - [PR](https://github.com/Moya/Moya/pull/2120)
-- Migrate to SwiftPM when all used frameworks are available (waiting for [Firebase](https://github.com/firebase/firebase-ios-sdk/issues/3136))
+- Migrate to SPM when all used frameworks are ready - [PR](https://github.com/MateeDevs/devstack-ios-app/pull/85)
 - Refactor project structure according to the Clean Architecture principles (UseCases + DTO)
-- Migrate to SwiftUI + Combine when the time is right (not before iOS 14.0 official release)
+- Migrate to SwiftUI + Combine when the time is right